klaytn/klaytn-docs/docs/node/service-chain/references/kas-anchoring.md

 ## Create Credential <a id="check-credential"></a>
 After login, you can create your credential like below.
 The `AccessKey ID` and `Secret AccessKey`, or `Authorization` will be used to call KAS APIs.
-For more details about KAS credential, please visit [KAS Developer Docs](https://docs.klaytnapi.com/v/en/).

 ![credential](../images/kas-credential-ko.png)

 ## Anchor API <a id="anchor-api"></a>
 KAS provides Anchor API, which is designed for data anchoring and surely it is the one that you are going to use for anchoring task.
-Please go through the Anchor API tutorial and API reference site in [KAS Developer Docs](https://docs.klaytnapi.com/v/en/) to obtain its API endpoint and API parameters, which are to be used later.

 ![anchor api](../images/kas-anchor-api-ko.png)